Dunedin's greatest events

 iD Dunedin Fashion Week

-Dunedin's fashion week, held in May at the fabulously historic Dunedin Town Hall, is an eye-opener for anyone with a passion for fashion.
+Dunedin's fashion week, held in March, is an eye-opener for anyone with a passion for fashion.
 The International Emerging Designer Show brings around 50 of the world's top emerging designers to Dunedin to showcase the future of fashion.
 The city, known for its dark, edgy style, comes alive during the week of fashion events as iD celebrates its unique home-grown talent with catwalk shows in underground locations, designer talks, pop-up stores, exhibitions, surprise guests (in 2017, the All Blacks featured as models).

 Wild Dunedin - New Zealand Festival of Nature